wids-tucson/wids-tucson-2021/content/home/outline.md

   </div>
 {{% /div %}}--->

-There is no registration fee, but participants need to register by **April 20th, 2021 at 12pm MST** to allow for planning logistics.
-This meeting is virtual and will be hosted on gathertown and Zoom.
-Participants are encouraged to move between Zoom meetings and network in Gather Town to maximize their own experience.
+There is no registration fee, but participants need to register by **April 21st, 2022 at 12pm MST** to allow for planning logistics.
+This meeting is virtual and will be hosted on Zoom.
+Participants are encouraged to move between Zoom meetings to maximize their own experience.